uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-2011-fall.md

 session participants and will be readily available on the IASSIST website at http://www.iassistdata.org.

-Authors are very welcome to take a look at the instructions and layout:\
+Authors are very welcome to take a look at the instructions and layout:
 <http://iassistdata.org/iq/instructions-authors>

-\
-Authors can also contact me via e-mail: kbr\@sam.sdu.dk.
+Authors can also contact me via e-mail: kbr@sam.sdu.dk.
 Should you be interested in compiling a special issue for the IQ as guest editor(s) I will also be delighted to hear from you.